rohitkrai03/rhte-devconsole-lab/topology.md

 ### Instructions

-- In the **Topology** view, from the **Project** dropdown select the desired project.
-Select {} for this session.
+- In the **Topology** view, from the **Project** dropdown select {} project.

-- From **Application** dropdown select the desired application group.
-Select {} for this session.
+- From **Application** dropdown select {} application group.
 - An **Application Group** is represented visually as a white bubble behind the nodes.
 - Click on {} node to open the application sidebar.

   - **Overview Tab**

     - In this tab application details like name, project name, labels, annotations etc are shown.
     - Using the arrows on the right side of the pod donut, you can scale the pods up/down.
 For serverless applications, the pod scales down to zero when idle and scales up based on the traffic.
+Try to scale up {} pods.
     - Under **Annotations** the number of annotations and a pencil icon are shown and by clicking on it a modal is opened.
 Using this modal you can add or remove annotations.
+For connecting {} to {} add `KEY` as `app.openshift.io/connects-to` and `VALUE` as {}.

+  - **Resources Tab**

+    - In this tab you can see the detailed list of all pods, builds, services and routes.
+- Close the sidebar by clicking on `x` button on top.
+- Now, hover over the {} node and drag and drop the dashed blue arrow to the node you want to connect to.
+- Select `all applications` from the application dropdown.
+- Now, drag and drop the node to {} application group.
+This is how you can regroup the applications.

 Next Lab: [8 - Create a serverless application using Knative Serving Operator](./serverless.md)<br>